yury-fedotov/utilsx/docs/exceptions.md

 Note:

-1. The import statement at the top changes the imported name to private one, so that users don't see `hint_if_extra_uninstalled` when IDE suggests what can be imported from `utilsx.pandas`.
+1. The import statement renames the helper function to a private identifier `_hint_if_extra_uninstalled` so that it doesn't appear in IDE auto-complete for users of `utilsx.pandas`.
-1. Wildcard imports from children modules are located **after** the hint function, because we want to first test if a user has `utilsx[pandas]` extra installed or not.
+1. Wildcard imports from submodules follow the hint function ensuring the optional `utilsx[pandas]` extra gets validated before exposing public symbols.

 ### [`prohibit_negative_values`][utilsx.exceptions.prohibit_negative_values]